redux-effects/redux-effects/Readme.md

   * [bind-effect](https://github.com/redux-effects/bind-effect)
   * [declarative-promise](https://github.com/redux-effects/declarative-promise)

-But it is important to understand that ultimately these libraries just produce simple plain JS objects as described above, and you are totally free to create your own composition interfaces that behave exactly the way you want if you don't like these.
+But it is important to understand that ultimately these libraries just produce plain JS objects, and you are totally free to create your own composition interfaces that behave exactly the way you want if you don't like these.
 There is nothing magical going on.

 ## Writing effectful middleware

-Effects middleware look essentially just like regular redux middleware, with a few additional specifications:

-  * If your middleware is doing something asynchronous, it should return a promise.
+Effects middleware look essentially just like regular redux middleware, except that it _*MUST*_ return a promise.
+If it does not return a promise, it won't compose with other effects, and so won't be very useful to anyone.
-  * If you are accessing a synchronous impurity (e.g. cookies), you may return it by value.

-This list may grow over time, but for now that's it.

 ### Example - Simple cookie middleware